-Virginia Kase is the CEO of the League of Women Voters of the United States.
-Prior to joining the League, she served as COO of CASA, an organization at the forefront of the immigrant rights movement representing nearly 100,000 members.
+Virginia Kase is the CEO of the League of Women Voters of the United States where she is leading the organization through a period of rapid transformation and growth focused on building power by engaging in advocacy, legislation, litigation and organizing efforts centered around issues of voting rights and democracy reform.
+Prior to joining the League in 2018, she served as COO of CASA, an organization at the forefront of the immigrant rights movement representing nearly 100,000 members.
 In that leadership role, Virginia managed the strategic growth, direction, and operations of the organization and served as a key thought leader on its politics and policy team.

 Virginia’s career started in her early 20’s when she co-founded a youth-led non-profit in her hometown of Hartford, CT.
 There she organized current and former gang members and other at-risk youth and sought to provide them with a pathway out of a destructive lifestyle through leadership development and access to employment and educational opportunities.
 The idea for this work was formed out of her desire to create a change in her community because of her experience as a teenager living in one of the city’s most violent and gang-infested neighborhoods.